What's My Role?

 Okay, this is the part that you’ll just have to learn as you go.
 Most of the time, we don’t realise we have been pushing to our limit until we have surpassed it and need to reset (aka fall apart).
 You will learn best what works for your family.
 Be open and flexible- but also confident in what you know as the expert of your family.

 You may have been given a strategy of sitting together with your child alone in a dark room when they are having a meltdown.
-It sounds good in theory, and does work for some, but if you have a newborn in tow, alone at home with small children, or work from home then it isn’t going to work for your family.
+It sounds good in theory, and does work for some, but if you have a newborn in tow, alone at home with small children, or work from home then this strategy probably won't work for your family.
 You can share your hesitation with the team and hopefully there will be flexibility to adjust the plan to one that is doable.

 Personal experience: